How to Know if You Should Quit Teaching.

 When it comes to your career you are the only person who can decide if quitting teaching is right for you.
 You're the one who wakes up every morning with a sense of dread thinking about your teaching job — no one else.
 There comes a point in this career change consideration process where we have to weigh all of our options and decide for ourselves what we're going to do next.

-I also think it is important that I say, for the record, that I don't think that every teacher who is unhappy in their current position should leave teaching.
+I think it’s important that I say, for the record, that I don't think that every teacher who is unhappy in their current position should leave teaching.
 There are so many amazing teachers, experienced teachers who, with improved work-life balance, would be able to maintain their passion for teaching.

 Teaching is a very tiring job.
 Even if you love being a teacher, love the school where you work, there's still a high chance that at some point you will find yourself burnt out.